 For music wonks who can’t get enough, every ticket comes with the opportunity to attend Musically Speaking – an intimate 30-minute conservation with conductor, guest artist(s) and orchestra musicians about the evening’s program.

 If that’s not your thing, I still recommend arriving early to hear the warm hum of orchestra tune-ups – a sound etched in the classical soundtrack of our minds that will get you tuned in (pun intended).
 When the lights dim, attention to detail shifts to the performance.
 Every section – woodwinds, strings, percussion, and more – is superbly audible from the front row to the back balcony.
-On this night, the BPO was conducted by Music Director JoAnn Falletta who has led the orchestra to Grammy award-winning, international recognition for 20 years.
+On this night, the BPO was conducted by Music Director JoAnn Falletta who has led the orchestra to Grammy award-winning, international recognition for more than 20 years.
 The night reflected on the BPO’s versatility and polish.
-Combine this with incredibly reasonable cost of admission (ticket prices start at $30, with student rates at $11), and it’s an easy decision.
+Combine this with incredibly reasonable cost of admission (ticket prices start at $39), and it’s an easy decision.

 The Full Experience